CHANGE IN LISTING ARRANGEMENTS

 • They have received a holding statement from Computershare, CRH’s US transfer agent (the “Transfer Agent”), in respect of their holding;

-• The Ordinary Shares are subsequently transferred by them to Cede & Co., DTC’s nominee, through a physical stock transfer form; and
+• The Ordinary Shares are subsequently transferred by them to Cede & Co., DTC’s nominee, through a physical stock transfer form, which is required to be sent to the Transfer Agent together with a medallion signature guarantee (as described below); and

 • Such former EB Participants subsequently receive indirect interests in those Ordinary Shares through their nominated DTC Participant account or their nominated CREST Participant account (in the form of Depository Instruments) (as applicable).